TDToolbox/BTD-Docs/Unity Engine/Btd6/NKHook6/Events.md

 - Bloon.SetRotation : Used by MOAB class bloons and Regrow bloons.
 MOAB class bloons call this like 20 times every second but regrows seem to call it once when needed
 ---
 - Tower.Initialise : Occurs when a tower is created (example is when it is placed on map)
-- Tower.Destroyed : Occurs when the tower is destroyed (example is when it is sold)
+- Tower.OnDestroy : Occurs when the tower is destroyed (example is when it is sold)
-- Tower.Sold : Happens when the tower is sold
+- Tower.OnSold : Happens when the tower is sold
 - Tower.UpdatedModel : Happens whenever the model is updated (ex: buying upgrades)
 - Tower.OnUpgrade : Occurs whenever the tower is upgraded
 - Tower.IsSelectable : Occurs whenever the user clicks on a tower.
 Game decides if its possible to select the tower or not